magento/devdocs/guides/v2.0/cloud/access-acct/first-time-setup_import-import.md

 ## Create a remote Git reference {#cloud-import-ref}
 This section discusses how to create a remote Git reference from your Cloud Git repository to the repository in which your Magento EE installation is located.

-Before you continue, make sure you know the SSH or HTTPS URL for your Magento EE installation Git repository.
+Before you continue, make sure you know the SSH or HTTPS {% glossarytooltip a05c59d3-77b9-47d0-92a1-2cbffe3f8622 %}URL{% endglossarytooltip %} for your Magento EE installation Git repository.

 To create a remote Git reference: